Campground bookings for Channel Point Coastal Reserve

 The reserve is about 240km southwest of Darwin.

 By road, you can travel to the reserve via Litchfield National Park:

-- using the sealed roads from the town of Batchelor or
+- from the town of Batchelor or

 Once you're in Litchfield National Park, turn west off the sealed Park Road just north of Wangi Falls.